A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: Analysis

 \subsection{Bounding the number of augmentations}

-In this section, we will set up the required potential analysis, and prove a strongly polynomial bound on the number of augmentations.
-This analysis will be further improved in Section~\ref{sec:refined} to obtain the running time bound needed for Theorem~\ref{thm:main}. \lnote{expanded a bit. weaker strongly polynomial sounded funny.}
+In this section, we will set up the required potential analysis, and prove a strongly polynomial bound on the overall number of augmentations.
+This analysis will be further improved in Section~\ref{sec:refined} to obtain the running time bound in Theorem~\ref{thm:alg-1}.